 Set on the Bolton Abbey Estate in the Yorkshire Dales National Park, this is a small primary with nursery provision and an unusually wide age mix in daily life.
 The school’s own history ties its modern form to Victorian-era education reform, with a purpose-built site completed in 1875 and later expansions including a Foundation Stage Unit opened in 2015.

-Academically, the headline is strong Key Stage 2 performance.
-The school’s combined reading, writing and maths outcomes sit above England averages, with a high proportion reaching higher standards too.
-In FindMySchool’s rankings (based on official data), it sits well above England average (top 10%).
+Academically, the headline is a positive but more balanced Key Stage 2 profile.
+The current combined reading, writing and maths outcome is 70%, while no pupils were recorded at the combined higher standard.
+In FindMySchool’s rankings (based on official data), it ranks 5,360th in England for primary academic outcomes and 3rd in Skipton on the local primary ranking.
 For families, the practical trade-off is competition for places in a small setting, and the reality that a close-knit school can feel intense for some children, especially in mixed-age classes.

 This is a school that leans into its size.
 Mixed-age working is the norm across four classrooms, including an Early Years unit taking children from age three through Reception.
 That structure tends to suit children who like learning alongside older or younger peers, and it can create a strong sense of shared responsibility, because older pupils routinely model routines and behaviour for younger ones.